microsoftgraph/group-membership-management/README.md

                         -overwrite $true

 Where:
 * `<objectId>` - the Azure Object Id of the user, group or service principal to which access to the prereqs keyvault is going to be granted.
-This object Id must be located in the same Azure tenant where the keyvault is going to be created.
+To find your Object Id go to `Azure Portal -> AAD -> Search Tenant Search Bar`, look up your Microsoft email, and click on your profile.
+Your Object Id should be under the `Identity` section.
 * `<resourceGroupLocation>` - the Azure location where the resources are going to be created.
 Please refer to [this](https://docs.microsoft.com/en-us/azure/azure-resource-manager/templates/resource-location?tabs=azure-powershell) documentation to know the available resource locations.

 <b>Note:</b> If you get an error stating "script is not digitally signed" when running any of the provided PowerShell scripts, try running this cmdlet and rerunning the script: